5.1 General context

 - Municipal level

-Queen Margrethe II has no political power.
+The reigning monarch, Queen Margrethe II has no political power.
 She does not interfere in political life or express political opinions.
-However, she does perform certain official functions related to political life, such as attending the opening of the Danish parliament, signing laws that have been passed in parliament and formally appointing the prime minister.
+However, she does perform certain official functions related to political life, such as attending the opening of the Danish parliament, signing bills that have been passed in parliament and formally appointing the prime minister.

 The Presidium of the Danish Parliament

-The presidium (Folketingets Præsidium) is the supreme authority of the Danish parliament.
-It is made up of a speaker and up to four deputy speakers, who are elected by the parliament at the beginning of the parliamentary year or after a general election.
-The chief task of the presidium is to make sure that the work of the Danish parliament is organised and performed in a satisfactory manner.
-This includes ensuring that parliamentary regulations are complied with, both when it comes to political work in committees and the chamber and where the administrative work of the parliament is concerned.
+The Presidium of the Danish Parliament is the supreme authority of the Danish parliament.
+It comprises a speaker and up to four deputy speakers, who are elected by the parliament at the beginning of the parliamentary year or after a general election.
+The chief task of the Presidium is to make sure that the work of the Danish parliament is organised and performed in a satisfactory manner.
+This includes ensuring that parliamentary regulations are complied with, both when it comes to political work in committees and in the chamber and when it comes to the administrative work of the parliament.

 The chamber of the Danish parliament is where members of parliament (MPs) debate political issues and vote on bills.
 The committees are where these decisions are prepared.
-It is also in the chamber that bills are passed and become law.
-However, the Danish Parliament’s decisions are prepared by parliamentary committees.
 Each committee has its own political sphere of work, called a remit.
 A committee exercises parliamentary scrutiny and handles bills and motions or proposals within its remit.

 - The Business Committee